Interleukin 2: Pharmaceutical analogues

 Aldesleukin is a form of recombinant interleukin-2.
 It is manufactured using recombinant DNA technology and is marketed as a protein therapeutic and branded as Proleukin.
-It has been approved by the Food and Drug Administration (FDA) and in several European countries for the treatment of cancers (malignant melanoma, renal cell cancer) in large intermittent doses and has been extensively used in continuous doses.
+It has been approved by the Food and Drug Administration (FDA) with a black box warning and in several European countries for the treatment of cancers (malignant melanoma, renal cell cancer) in large intermittent doses and has been extensively used in continuous doses.

 Interking is a recombinant IL-2 with a serine at residue 125, sold by Shenzhen Neptunus.

 Neoleukin 2/15 is a computationally designed mimic of IL-2 that was designed to avoid common side effects.
 However, clinical trials into this candidate were discontinued.

 Dosage

 Various dosages of IL-2 across the United States and across the world are used.
 The efficacy and side effects of different dosages is often a point of disagreement.

 The commercial interest in local IL-2 therapy has been very low.
-Because only a very low dose IL-2 is used, treatment of a patient would cost about $ 500 commercial value of the patented IL-2.
+Because only a very low dose IL-2 is used, treatment of a patient would cost about $500 commercial value of the patented IL-2.
 The commercial return on investment is too low to stimulate additional clinical studies for the registration of intratumoral IL-2 therapy.